 WHO IS LICENSED IN THE TOWN OF WEBSTER:

-At this time there are no Peddler Permits issued to any companies in the Town of Webster.
-If someone comes to your door soliciting, please refer to the paragraph above.
+Below are Peddler Permits issued to companies in the Town of Webster.
+If someone comes to your door soliciting who is not listed below, please refer to the paragraph above.